How to manage debt

 Challenges for small businesses coping with debt

 Risk is part of running a business.
-You can't easily plan for recession, natural disasters or other negative events, because if you take a too-cautious approach then you'll never succeed.
+You can't easily plan for recession, pandemics, natural disasters or other negative events, because if you take a too-cautious approach then you'll never succeed.
 But sometimes the odds will go against you.

 If you find yourself unexpectedly further in debt than you'd like, don't panic.
 There are options available but they require action.
 If you sit back passively and wait for the worst to happen, it just might.